GEPA

 Rather than forcing a single "best" prompt, GEPA maintains a diverse population of candidate prompts and uses Pareto selection to balance exploration of different strategies with exploitation of proven improvements.
 This prevents the optimization from getting stuck at a local maximum.

 The algorithm runs for a configurable number of iterations.
-Each iteration attempts to evolve a new prompt variant and decides whether to keep it based on performance.
-Here's an overview of the five steps:
+Each iteration tries to evolve one new prompt variant, then decides whether to keep it.
+Here's the exact high-level flow:

-- Golden Splitting — Split your goldens into a validation set (
+- Golden Splitting — Split goldens into a fixed validation set (

-D_pareto) and a feedback set (D_feedback) - Pareto Selection — Choose a parent prompt from the Pareto frontier using frequency-weighted sampling
+D_pareto) and feedback set (D_feedback) - Parent Selection — Sample a parent from the Pareto frontier using frequency-weighted selection

-- Final Selection — After all iterations, select the best prompt by aggregate score
+- Final Pick — Choose the top prompt by aggregate score (with tie-breaker policy)

 Step 1: Golden Splitting